csnstat/dwm.vim/Readme.md

+## This is an non-interferring DWM, with all shortkeys being compined with an additional <shift> key.
 ### dwm.vim : Tiled Window Management for Vim

 dwm.vim adds tiled window management capabilities to Vim.
 It is highly inspired by [dwm](http://dwm.suckless.org/) (Dynamic Window Manager) tiled layout management.